shaliulab/idtrackerai/README.md

 Otherwise you will get an ERROR indicating that the directory already exists, but the installation of idtrackerai will continue.

-At the end of the installation activate the environment and launch the GUI:
+At the end of the installation, activate the environment and launch the GUI:

     source activate idtrackerai-environment
     idtrackeraiGUI